interview in Dulcimer Players News

 You compose as well.
 How does a composition start for you, and where does your desire to compose take you as a musician?

 I feel a strong connection to and inspiration from the natural world.
 Indeed, a number of my compositions are for and about nature, like my piece ‘Le Ruisseau Du Moulin’ (The Mill Stream) which you can watch on my YouTube channel and listen to in the CD that accompanies this issue of Dulcimer Player News.
 In the real mill stream, water tumbles over rocks and stones to make a babbling brook.
 So, I looked for musical phrases that might suggest that pattern of movement for my piece.
-Likewise, in my most recent composition ‘The Falling Leaves’, the quirky rhythm is suggestive of the idiosyncratic way leaves fall in autumn.
+Likewise, in my most recent composition ‘The Dance Of The Falling Leaves’, the quirky rhythm is suggestive of the idiosyncratic way leaves fall in autumn.
 There’s always a connection of some sort in my brain between the two.
 I don’t expect other people to see the connections, but they usually do.

 Some readers will know that I’m a retired commercial photographer, although I still enjoy taking landscape photos.
 From contacts in the music industry, my images have appeared on album covers as diverse as the Debussy Ensemble and Nashville country productions.
 Combining my images with my own music has been a challenge, but I’m getting there.
 The cover of my last album is illustrated with photographs that I took of the old French water mill where my Mill Stream piece was composed.
 A number of films on my YouTube channel incorporate my images to enhance the listener’s enjoyment.
 I also have ideas to make a real multi-media film using photographs and nature music – that’s for the future.